Cluster headache

-Cluster headache (CH) is a neurological disorder characterized by recurrent severe headaches on one side of the head, typically around the eye(s).
-There is often accompanying eye watering, nasal congestion, or swelling around the eye on the affected side.
-These symptoms typically last 15 minutes to 3 hours.
-Attacks often occur in clusters which typically last for weeks or months and occasionally more than a year.
+Cluster headache is a neurological disorder characterized by episodes of severe headaches on one side of the head, typically around the eye and temple, lasting between 15 minutes to three hours.
+Episodes are often accompanied by eye watering, nasal congestion, drooping eyelids, or swelling around the eye on the affected side.
+Cluster headaches are unique in their periodicity and regularity: the headaches occur at around the same hour every day during a cluster period, which typically lasts 8–10 weeks a year.
+Between cluster periods are pain-free intervals without headaches, which last a little less than one year, but some patients can have chronic cluster headaches without remission periods.
+The disease is considered among the most painful conditions known to medical science.

-The cause is unknown.
-Risk factors include a history of exposure to tobacco smoke and a family history of the condition.
-Exposures which may trigger attacks include alcohol, nitroglycerin, and histamine.
-They are a primary headache disorder of the trigeminal autonomic cephalalgias type.
-Diagnosis is based on symptoms.
+Triggers of cluster headaches may include alcohol, nitroglycerin, and histamine; a history of exposure to tobacco smoke (whether personal or secondhand smoke) is a significant risk factor.
+The underlying cause is unknown, but may include a genetic component, as a family history of migraines increases risk.
+Structurally, the disease is likely related to dysfunction of the posterior hypothalamus.

+The diagnosis is based on the unique pattern of headaches and associated symptoms.
+There are no specific laboratory tests, physical exam maneuvers, or neuroimaging findings associated with the disease.
+However, neuroimaging may be required in the case of patients with red flag symptoms, such as a sudden change in the characteristics of the headache.

-Recommended management includes lifestyle adaptations such as avoiding potential triggers.
-Treatments for acute attacks include oxygen or a fast-acting triptan.
-Measures recommended to decrease the frequency of attacks include steroid injections, civamide, or verapamil.
+Recommended management includes lifestyle adaptations, including smoking cessation and avoiding potential triggers.
+Medical treatments for acute attacks include oxygen or a fast-acting triptan.
+Preventative medications recommended to decrease the frequency of attacks include steroid injections, galcanezumab, civamide, verapamil, or oral glucocorticoids such as prednisone.
 Nerve stimulation or surgery may occasionally be used if other measures are not effective.

 The condition affects about 0.1% of the general population at some point in their life and 0.05% in any given year.
 The condition usually first occurs between 20 and 40 years of age.
 Men are affected about four times more often than women.
-Cluster headaches are named for the occurrence of groups of headache attacks (clusters).
-They have also been referred to as "suicide headaches".
+These debilitating headaches significantly impact daily activities, and due to the severity of the pain, they have also been referred to as "suicide headaches".

 Signs and symptoms

 Cluster headaches are recurring bouts of severe unilateral headache attacks.
-The duration of a typical CH attack ranges from about 15 to 180 minutes.
+The duration of a typical cluster headache ranges from about 15 to 180 minutes.
 About 75% of untreated attacks last less than 60 minutes.
-However, females may have longer and more severe CH.
+However, women may have longer and more severe cluster headaches.

 The onset of an attack is rapid and typically without an aura.
-Preliminary sensations of pain in the general area of attack, referred to as "shadows", may signal an imminent CH, or these symptoms may linger after an attack has passed, or between attacks.
-Though CH is strictly unilateral, there are some documented cases of "side-shift" between cluster periods, or, rarely, simultaneous (within the same cluster period) bilateral cluster headaches.
+Preliminary sensations of pain in the general area of attack, referred to as "shadows", may signal an imminent cluster headache, or these symptoms may linger after an attack has passed, or between attacks.
+Though cluster headaches are strictly unilateral, there are some documented cases of "side-shift" between cluster periods, or, rarely, simultaneous (within the same cluster period) bilateral cluster headaches.